MicrosoftDocs/windows-dev-docs/hub/powertoys/text-extractor.md

 ## Troubleshooting

-* "No Possible OCR languages are installed." message </br>
+- "No Possible OCR languages are installed." message

-Message is shown, when there are no available languages for recognition.</br>
+This message is shown when there are no available languages for recognition.

-If OCR pack is supported, installed, but still not available and your system drive <kbd>X:</kbd> is different than <kbd>C:</kbd>, then copy <kbd>X:/Windows/OCR</kbd> folder to <kbd>C:/Windows/OCR</kbd> to fix the issue.
+If an OCR pack is supported, installed, but still not available and your system drive <kbd>X:</kbd> is different than <kbd>C:</kbd>, then copy <kbd>X:/Windows/OCR</kbd> folder to <kbd>C:/Windows/OCR</kbd> to fix the issue.